jbaublitz/miss-demeanor/README.md

 First check out `miss-demeanor/example-plugins/` for code examples.

-The longer answer is this: a plugin for miss-demeanor is defined as any dynamic library (.so file on Linux for example) that exports a C ABI compatible function symbol
+The longer answer is this: a plugin can be one of two formats.

+* It can be defined as any dynamic library (.so file on Linux for example) that exports a C ABI compatible function symbol
-(C ABI compatible simply means that it follows C calling convention, etc. - that at a binary level it is indistinguishable from C binaries) named `trigger` with the C signature:
+(C ABI compatible simply means that it follows C calling convention, etc. - that at a binary level it is indistinguishable from C binaries) named `trigger`.
+To use this feature, set trigger type to `c_abi`.

+C function signature:

 ```
 int trigger(void *http_request);
 ```

-or Rust signature:
+Rust function signature:

 ```
 fn trigger(http_request: *const libc::c_void) -> libc::c_int;